AnaGajardoni/stock-analysis/Written_Report.md

 # VBA of Wall Street

 ## Overview of Project
 Steve has just graduated with his finance degree and is helping his parents, who are passionate about green energy, to invest their money.
-Steve's parents decided to invest all their savings in DAQO New Energy Corp - a company that makes silicon waferS for solar panels, but, Steve, believes in diversification and wants to advise his parents on the best deal.
+Steve's parents decided to invest all their savings in DAQO New Energy Corp - a company that makes silicon wafers for solar panels, but Steve believes in diversification and wants to advise his parents on the best deal instead.

 ### Purpose
 The purpose of this project is to analyse stocks from green energy companies (including DAQO) to find out: